- By next year, an estimated two-thirds of all jobs will require some form of postsecondary education.

 Research indicates even top students are at risk of dropping out of college after losing financial aid.
 While those who receive increasing aid are more likely to complete a degree—the argument for a fixed rate model is capturing the attention of higher ed board members.
 In fact, Kathy Dawley, principal at Hardwick Day, the financial aid consulting division of EAB Research, had this to say:

 “There is not a single client institution at the board level that is not asking questions about these kinds of experimental programs.”

 Want More Stories from Institutions Tackling the Affordability Problem?

 Check out our ebook, Affordability in Higher Education.
-This collection of articles and case studies—created in partnership with Inside Higher Ed—is dedicated to exploring the issues behind affordability in higher education and how they impact costs to students and families.
+This collection of articles and case studies—created in partnership with Inside Higher Ed—explores the issues behind affordable education and how they impact costs to students and families.